thebest12dev/worldmanager/README.md

 # `worldmanager`
 worldmanager (in lowercase) is an advanced world manager for Minecraft.
 It can save and restore backups, as well as automatically backup when Minecraft is closed.

+**NOT AN OFFICIAL MINECRAFT PROGRAM.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT**

 worldmanager does not need to be installed, just simply download the .zip file and run it.

 ## Features